-If you have car inverters, you can use them to charge your cell phone or tablets as well.
-While you won’t want to leave your car running for hours, you can charge your phone to ensure communication lines are open.
+If you have car inverters, you can use them to charge things as well.
+While you won’t want to leave your car running for hours, you can charge your phone.

 Pallets, Books, and Soft Toys

-Children will want to be near you when the power is out.
-Of course, you can use this as an opportunity to play games together, read books, or even tell stories, but the kids will likely want to spend the night near you if the house is pitch black.
+Children want to be near you when the power is out.
+Use this as an opportunity to play games together, read books, or even tell stories.
+Kids like to be near their parents if the house is pitch black.
 Have extra blankets on hand (in case it’s winter) and make a cozy area in your room or a common room so everyone is together.

 Candles and Matches and Glowsticks

 In addition to self-powering flashlights and battery operated lights, good old fashioned candles and matches are a must.
 You may run out of batteries and your arm may get tired of priming, but big fat candles last a long time.
 Remember to set them on something like a dinner plate (to prevent wax melting or a fire starting) and out of reach of small children.

 Your kids will love any excuse for a glow stick party (ours pictured here) so go to the dollar store and stock up on a lot of glow sticks to help pass the time in the event of an outage.
 This’ll help keep the kids distracted and having fun instead of worrying about the thunder and darkness.